 This research was funded by grant R40 MC 26811 through the U.S. Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Research Program.

-Dr. Paul is a pediatrician and clinical and health services researcher with principal interests in a) primary preventive interventions for newborns, infants, and families and b) clinical therapeutics for children.
-His research focuses on these two areas with the largest current NIH/NIDDK-funded projects focusing on the prevention of childhood obesity through home-based interventions delivered to parents of infants.
 Dr. Paul is or has been a co-investigator on numerous federally funded projects related to co-parenting, infant sleep, prevention of Shaken Baby Syndrome, prevention of adverse pregnancy outcomes, breastfeeding, and the treatment of asthma.
 In recognition of his contributions to the health of infants, mothers, and children in the United States, in 2019 he received the Director’s Award from the U.S. Health Resources & Services Administration’s Maternal and Child Health Bureau.
 Locally at Penn State, he received the Excellence in Career Mentoring Award in 2020.
+In 2022, he was honored with the Academic Pediatric Association’s Research Award.

 Dr. Paul is also an internationally recognized expert on the pediatric treatment of the common cold and its symptoms having led numerous investigations related to cough/cold medications and antipyretics.
 A clinician as well, Dr. Paul has a thriving general pediatric practice where he provides medical care for children from birth through age 21 years.

 Dr. Paul received his B.A. from Franklin and Marshall College (cum laude) with a major in Chemistry (with honors), received both graduate degrees (M.D. and M.Sc.) from The Penn State College of Medicine, and completed his pediatric residency at Duke University.
-He and his family reside in Lancaster, Pennsylvania.

 Valerie Flaherman, MD, MPH, is Professor of Pediatrics and Epidemiology and Biostatistics at the University of California San Francisco (UCSF).
 She is an attending physician in the UCSF Newborn Nursery, where her research program focuses on optimizing preventive care during the birth hospitalization.